ghibo/mageia-prime/README.md

 this will switch the default configuration in /etc/X11/xorg.conf to one suitable for NVidia prime.
-The Mageia RPM packages for NVidia proprietary drivers should be already installed before issuing this command, otherwise mageia-prime-install will try to install them for you.
-After running such a command you need to restart the X11 server or alternatively reboot the machine.
-After that, the switch to the discrete card should be completed.
-At the next reboot or restart of the X11 server, you can check that the GL libraries are really coming from NVidia drivers.
-The utility "glxinfo" can be used for this purpose.
-A typical output of glxinfo with NVidia would contain in this case:
+The Mageia RPM packages for NVidia proprietary drivers should be already installed before issuing this command, otherwise mageia-prime-install will install the required packages for you.
+After running such command you need to restart the X11 server or alternatively reboot the machine.
+At this point the switch to the discrete card it is completed.
+At the next reboot or the subsequent restart of the X11 server, you can check that the GL libraries are really coming from NVidia drivers.
+The command "`glxinfo -B`" can be used for this purpose.
+A typical output of glxinfo with NVidia drivers would contain the following entries:

     OpenGL vendor string: NVIDIA Corporation
     OpenGL renderer string: GeForce GTX 960M/PCIe/SSE2
-	OpenGL core profile version string: 4.5.0 NVIDIA 375.66 OpenGL core profile shading language version string: 4.50 NVIDIA
+    OpenGL core profile version string: 4.6.0 NVIDIA 460.39 OpenGL core profile shading language version string: 4.60 NVIDIA

-To unconfigure the Nvidia Prime and then switch back to the previous configuration, just run (as root):
+To "unconfigure" the NVidia graphics card and then switch back to the previous configuration, just run (as root):

 	/usr/sbin/mageia-prime-uninstall

-As before, after the next reboot, the glxinfo will show you are back to the Mesa DRI accelerated drivers; a typical output of glxinfo, in this case, should contain what follows:
+At the next reboot, the `glxinfo` command will tell you that are you are back to the Mesa DRI accelerated drivers; a typical output of `glxinfo`, in this case, should contain what follows:

     Vendor: Intel Open Source Technology Center (0x8086)
     Device: Mesa DRI Intel(R) HD Graphics 530 (Skylake GT2)  (0x191b)
-    Version: 17.0.5
+    Version: 20.3.4
     Accelerated: yes
     Video memory: 3072MB

+Note that mageia-prime can also work without any prepared `xorg.conf` file (basically it will be used an automatic configuration).
+This particular configuration can be achieved using the option '`-a`', e.g.:

+    mageia-prime-install -a

+This can be used for instance when none of the standard configurations would work.

 ## Options
-There is a set of command line arguments to add several tasks during the installation (e.g. restart X11 automatically, etc.).
+There are some command line options to execute further tasks during the installation (e.g. restart X11 automatically, etc.).
+Let's see them:

+### Option '-a' (automatic xorg.conf)
+Use this option to run Xorg with an empty `/etc/X11/xorg.conf` file.
+In this way an automatic configuration would be used (with the priority to the NVidia card).

 ### Option '-b' (do not blacklist nouveau)
 This option avoid the blacklisting of the nouveau driver and thus avoid to regenerate the initrd kernel images, e.g.:

     /usr/sbin/mageia-prime-install -b

 and

     /usr/sbin/mageia-prime-uninstall -b

-It's useful when used in conjunction with option -g.
+It's useful when used in conjunction with option `-g`.

 ### Option '-g' (add nouveau.modeset=0 to boot command line)
-This option adds nouveau.modeset=0 to the kernel booting command line.
-Works only with grub2 (doesn't work with grub1).
-E.g. for installing, use:
+This option adds `nouveau.modeset=0` to the kernel booting command line.
+It works only with grub2 (doesn't work with grub1, if you still have  it installed).
+E.g. use:

 	/usr/sbin/mageia-prime-install -g

-and
+for configuring the NVidia prime and for adding `nouveau.modeset=0` to `/etc/default/grub`.
+And use:

 	/usr/sbin/mageia-prime-uninstall -g

-for uninstalling.
+for removing such argument.

+### Option '-p' (prime-offload)
+Use this option for configuring the X11 server with the Intel *integrated* graphics card, but to allow the *NVidia prime rendering offload*, i.e. to use the NVidia GPU for doing the screen rendering.
+For this purpose you have to set the environment variables `__NV_PRIME_RENDER_OFFLOAD=1` and `__GLX_VENDOR_LIBRARY_NAME=nvidia` before invoking the corresponding application.
+As alternative you might use the provided wrapper script `mageia-prime-offload-run`; e.g.:

+    mageia-prime-offload-run glmark2

+    mageia-prime-offload-run <some cuda program>

+This is similar to use *bumblebee*'s `optirun`.

 ### Option '-z' (zap):
-To quickly restart X11 automatically you can invoke the mageia-prime-install/mageia-prime-uninstall with the option '-z' (zap).
-E.g.
+To quickly restart the X11 server automatically after the card switching, you can invoke the `mageia-prime-install` and `mageia-prime-uninstall` commands with the option '`-z`' (*zap*).
+E.g.:

 	/usr/sbin/mageia-prime-install -z

-or
+to configure NVidia Prime and then automatically restart Xorg; for unconfiguring (i.e. to switch back to the Intel drivers), just use:

 	/usr/sbin/mageia-prime-uninstall -z

+Note that mageia-prima-uninstall just switches back to the Intel graphics adapter, and won't take care of removing the installed proprietary NVidia RPM packages.
+The same commands can be run in with the '`-a`' option for an Xorg automatic configuration, e.g. to quickly switch to the NVidia card with the automatic configuration, use:

+       /usr/sbin/mageia-prime-install -a -z

+and then

+       /usr/bin/mageia-prime-uninstall -a -z

+to switch back to the Intel one.

 ### Option '-d' (dnf):
-This option allows to use 'dnf' instead of 'urpmi' for installing the nvidia RPM package set.
+This option allows to use '`dnf`' instead of '`urpmi`' for installing the required NVidia proprietary RPM package set.
+E.g.:
-E.g.

 	/usr/sbin/mageia-prime-install -d

 ### Examples
-With
+With:

 	/usr/sbin/mageia-prime-install -g -b